brown-guy/LarryHMillerWebsite/README.md

 # LarryHMillerWebsite
-This is a scholarships Website created from an XD Design
+This is a scholarships Website created using Bootstrap from an XD Design